-(2) Donate to America's Charities Disaster Recovery Fund presented by Center for Disaster Philanthropy:
+(2) Donate to America's Charities Disaster Recovery Fund:

 When disaster strikes, there is an arc to charitable giving.
 We give immediately because we want to respond quickly.
 But our attention, and our giving, is quickly focused elsewhere.
 However, the ongoing needs of the affected community are frequently unmet and even increase with time.
-To address this issue, America's Charities has created a disaster recovery fund in partnership with the Center for Disaster Philanthropy, to help donors' support have a lasting impact and to help communities recover and rebuild for many generations to come.
+To address this issue, America's Charities has created a disaster recovery fund to help donors' support have a lasting impact and to help communities recover and rebuild for many generations to come.
 Learn more about our Disaster Recovery Fund.

 (3) Support America's Charities' Nonprofit Members.
-Here Are a Few Providing Help to Communities Impacted by Hurricane Florence:
+Here Are a Few Members Who Commonly Provide Support After Natural Disasters Strike:

 Tips to Share with Your Employees